open-policy-agent/opa/docs/content/envoy-tutorial-standalone-envoy.md

 ```

 Now that the policy is stored in a ConfigMap, we can spin up an HTTP server to make it
-available to as a Bundle to OPA when it's making decisions for our application:
+available as a Bundle to OPA when it's making decisions for our application:

 ```yaml
 # bundle-server.yaml